WVUHPC/2019-Intro-HPC/_episodes/06-compile.md

 ~~~
 {: .output}

-All those error are due to the lacking library for HDF5, for this simple clase, all that you have to do is add `-lhdf5` to include those libraries.
+All those error are due to the lacking library for HDF5, for this simple case, all that you have to do is add `-lhdf5` to include those libraries.

 ~~~
 $ gcc HDF5_create.c -o HDF5_create -lhdf5